Mohamed-Taha-Essa/Django-Amazone-Clone/learning.md

 - add logic from template make loading on browser and make website slow.
 - add logic from view or model make your website faster .
-- best practice add logic in view as you can use it in every place in your project until(API)
+- best practice add logic in model as you can use it in every place in your project until(API)
 - when work with pagination in CBV in template don't make space in url.
 - fat model thin view .